 As 2021 progresses and a more flexible office and home balance is put into place, it will be interesting to see how these statistics evolve.
 Will the 2021 vaccinated employee feel less stressed in comparison to their pre-pandemic self?
 Only time will tell.

 Stress is a normal part of working life, but that makes it more important to manage effectively.
 Heavy workloads are avoidable with a transparent, easy to digest, and accountable way of working.
-Try GetBusy for free today and see how it could transform the way your team prioritise workloads and manage stress.
+Find out how GetBusy will benefit your team and increase your business’s productivity by signing up for a short demo today.

 And remember to cut yourself some slack; this last year has been tough.